 Another resource for finding a vaccine site is the CDC’s “Vaccine Finder” website, which has information on providers that are registered with the federal pharmacy program.
 STAT took a look at the project.

 New York State currently runs a growing number of mass vaccination sites around the state.
-State officials are launching 10 new sites on March 19, including locations at SUNY Orange, the Ulster County Fairgrounds, and SUNY Oneonta.
+State officials launched 10 new sites on March 19, including locations at SUNY Orange, the Ulster County Fairgrounds, and SUNY Oneonta.

-On Friday, April 16, the state-run site in Albany is relocating from SUNY Albany to the Crossgates Mall.
+On Friday, April 16, the state-run site in Albany relocated from SUNY Albany to the Crossgates Mall.